Bizbinus/lambda-deployer/README.md

 ```

-Each project has it's own dependencies that each Lambda Function will be packed with.
+Each project has it's own dependencies that each Lambda Function will be packaged with.
 Lambda Functions will be deployed and named as {project}-{lambda-function}.js
 For example, the hello.js Lambda Function in the 'example' folder will be deployed as example-hello.js